nais/wonderwall/README.md

 --openid.ui-locales string                 Space-separated string that configures the default UI locale (ui_locales) parameter for OAuth2 consent screen.
 --openid.well-known-url string             URI to the well-known OpenID Configuration metadata document.
 --redis.address string                     Address of Redis.
 An empty value will use in-memory session storage.
---redis.connection-idle-timeout            Idle timeout for Redis connections, in seconds.
+--redis.connection-idle-timeout int        Idle timeout for Redis connections, in seconds.
 If non-zero, the value should be less than the client timeout configured at the Redis server.
 A value of -1 disables timeout.
 Default is 30 minutes.
 --redis.password string                    Password for Redis.
 --redis.tls                                Whether or not to use TLS for connecting to Redis. (default true) --redis.username string                    Username for Redis.
---session.cookie-name string               Session cookie name. (default "io.nais.wonderwall.session") --session.inactivity                       Automatically expire user sessions if they have not refreshed their tokens within a given duration.
+--session.inactivity                       Automatically expire user sessions if they have not refreshed their tokens within a given duration.
 --session.inactivity-timeout duration      Inactivity timeout for user sessions. (default 30m0s) --session.max-lifetime duration            Max lifetime for user sessions. (default 1h0m0s)